Naseband/SAMP-MissileStuff/examples/README.md

 # AAtest.pwn

 Test script for Anti-Aircraft Turrets.
+Additionally requires FCNPC.

 Commands:

 /a - enter turret

 /b - leave turret

-An NPC Beagle will fly around the turret.
+An NPC Beagle will fly around the turret which can be shot down.